What to do when a

-including wills, insurance policies, annuities, deeds, statements of
+and documents.
+This includes wills, insurance policies, annuities,

-needed for most agencies you need to notify; e.g., NYC Teachers’
+certificates are needed for most agencies you need to notify; e.g. NYC

 Act - COBRA, Public Law 99-2721, Title X - requires the New York City

-Employees Benefits Program to offer the opportunity for a
+Employee Benefits Program to offer the opportunity for a temporary

-temporary extension of group health and welfare coverage.
-This
+extension of group health and welfare coverage.
+This continuation

-continuation coverage pertains to ALL health benefits, including
+coverage pertains to ALL health benefits, including optional benefits

-optional benefits and Welfare Fund benefits.
-The rates charged
+and Welfare Fund benefits.
+The rates charged for continuation coverage

-for continuation coverage are 102% of the group rates for a surviving
+are 102% of the group rates for a surviving spouse or dependent.

 Under COBRA, the spouse or dependent child has the